carpentries-incubator/gap-lesson/_extras/guide.md

 ---
 layout: page
-title: Programming with GAP
+title: "Instructor Notes"
-subtitle: Instructor's Guide
+permalink: /guide/
 ---

 ## Overall

 * For the first lesson, good to have access to Windows (VM or remote desktop) to